OpenDDS/OpenDDS/docs/qt.md

 The only package manager on Windows that appears to have a reliable Qt5 development package is [vcpkg](https://github.com/Microsoft/vcpkg) as `qt5-base`.
-There is a `qt5` package that installs a complete Qt environment, but because vcpkg is a ports system, it has to build almost everything and Qt5 takes a significant time to build from scratch.
+There is a `qt5` package that installs a complete Qt environment (including `qt5-base`), but this is overkill for what OpenDDS needs and is not required.

 An important detail to note is that vcpkg requires a target architecture when installing a package which they call a "triplet".